Estimated reading time: 10 minutes

 What is Thanksgiving?

-We give thanks in Canada to celebrate the harvest, and it all happens on the second Monday in October.
+We give thanks in Canada to celebrate the harvest on the second Monday in October.

 Thanksgiving Day is a national holiday celebrated on various dates in Canada, the United States, some of the Caribbean islands, and Liberia.
 It began as a day of giving thanks and sacrifice for the blessing of the harvest and of the preceding year.